John Warburton (officer of arms): Collections

-He was an avid collector of old books and manuscripts, but often careless.
+Warburton was an avid collector of old books and manuscripts, but often careless.
 After much drinking and attempting to "muddle" Humfrey Wanley, he sold in July 1720 to the Earl of Oxford many valuable manuscripts on Wanley's own terms.
 On another occasion, he left a pile of drama manuscripts in the kitchen.
-When he came looking for them a year later, nearly all were gone.
-His cook, Betsy Baker, had used over fifty manuscripts as scrap paper while cooking—either for lighting fires or for lining the bottoms of pie pans while baking pies.
+When he came looking for them a year later, nearly all were gone because his cook, Betsy Baker, had used over fifty of the manuscripts as scrap paper while cooking—either for lighting fires or for lining the bottoms of pie pans while baking pies.

-Notwithstanding his carelessness, he left behind him a huge collection of books, manuscripts, and prints, which were sold by auction in 1766.
+Notwithstanding his carelessness, Warburton left behind him a huge collection of books, manuscripts, and prints, which were sold by auction in 1766.
 Many of his topographical manuscripts are in the Lansdowne collection at the British Museum.